 As mentioned in the introduction, it is not easy to start applying machine learning in demand forecasting in a proper way.
 Tooling and knowledge are the biggest hurdles that companies face.

 IT departments often have a long-term IT roadmap and need to see how applying machine learning in demand planning would fit in there.
 On the other side people currently involved in the demand planning process often do not have the technical capabilities to build a small proof-of-concept themselves.

 Surprisingly, most companies do not think that the quality and availability of their data should be a roadblock.
-Let’s take the example of a company, with access to suitable tooling, people with the right skill set, and high quality data available, then still there is another hurdle to overcome and that is the questions what it will bring?
+Let’s take the example of a company, with access to suitable tooling, people with the right skill set, and high-quality data available, then still there is another hurdle to overcome and that is the question of what it will bring?
 Preparing a proper business case is crucial.

 Luckily, that is something where EyeOn can be of help.
 We can build a proof-of-concept in a very short amount of time.
 Our data scientists build and apply machine learning models in a very pragmatic and robust way.
 The proof-of-concept offers you:

 - Quick insights into the value of demand drivers on the forecastability of your business

 - The maximum forecast performance that can be reached by using driver-based forecasting